Nyylpk/uma-android-automation/HOW_IT_WORKS.md

 **Priority explanations:**

-1. **Mandatory/Scheduled Race:** If the game shows a race ribbon or scheduled race label, the bot must race.
+1. **Mandatory Race:** If the game shows a mandatory race ribbon (career-goal or race-day), the bot must race.
 No choice here.
 2. **Racing popup:** If a previous race selection triggered a popup that wasn't fully resolved, continue with racing.
+3. **Dating/Recreation outing (`DATE`):** If the dating schedule is active and today is a pinned (or catch-up) recreation turn with no mandatory race, the bot spends the turn on the outing.
+This **outranks** scheduled agenda races and Smart Race Solver races.
+See [Section 12](#12-support-card-dating-schedule).
+4. **Scheduled Race:** If the game shows a scheduled (in-game agenda) race label, the bot races.
-3. **Force Racing:** User setting that bypasses all other logic and forces racing every turn.
+5. **Force Racing:** User setting that bypasses all other logic and forces racing every turn.
-4. **Maiden Race:** The first race of the campaign must be completed before regular training resumes.
+6. **Maiden Race:** The first race of the campaign must be completed before regular training resumes.
-5. **Pre-Summer Prep (June Late):** On the last turn before Summer training, the bot ensures energy is high (≥70%) and mood is Great.
+7. **Pre-Summer Prep (June Late):** On the last turn before Summer training, the bot ensures energy is high (≥70%) and mood is Great.
 If energy is low, it rests.
 If mood is low, it recovers mood.
 If both are fine, it trains Wit (which recovers some energy in preparation for Summer Training).[^1]

 [^1]: Wit is chosen as the "throwaway" training because it recovers some energy, helping the trainee enter Summer Training in better condition.
-6. **Fan/Trophy Requirements:** If the game requires a minimum fan count or trophy count, the bot prioritizes racing to meet it.
+8. **Fan/Trophy Requirements:** If the game requires a minimum fan count or trophy count, the bot prioritizes racing to meet it.
-7. **Injury Check:** If an injury is detected, the bot handles it (usually by resting).
+9. **Injury Check:** If an injury is detected, the bot handles it (usually by resting).
 This check is **skipped during Finale turns** since those races are mandatory.
-8. **Mood Recovery:** If mood has dropped to Normal or below, the bot recovers before training (bad mood penalizes training gains).
+10. **Mood Recovery:** If mood has dropped to Normal or below, the bot recovers before training (bad mood penalizes training gains).
-9. **Extra Racing:** If the bot is eligible for extra races (based on farming fans, racing plan, or smart racing logic), it races.
+11. **Extra Racing:** If the bot is eligible for extra races (based on farming fans, racing plan, or smart racing logic), it races.
-10. **Default: Train.** If nothing else applies, the bot trains.
+12. **Default: Train.** If nothing else applies, the bot trains.

 > [!NOTE]
 > **Trackblazer override:** Before calling the base decision logic, Trackblazer's `decideNextAction()` first checks for **Irregular Training** — evaluating whether a high-value training opportunity exists that's worth skipping a race for.
 See [Section 11.6](#116-irregular-training) for details.